 Below I am listing out a few of the most common reasons behind the missing Nvidia control panel on your computer.

 - It might happen if you have recently upgraded your Windows OS to the latest build.

-- Many peoples have also complained that after manually updating the graphics driver, Nvidia’s panel is not visible in the Windows Control Panel even when its installed on the computer and its folder is visible inside C:Program Files directory.
+- Many peoples have also complained that after manually updating the graphics driver, Nvidia’s panel is not visible in the Windows Control Panel even when it’s installed on the computer and its folder is visible inside the C:\Program Files directory.